Recommended Syllabi Policy Statements

 All 1xxx-5xxx courses offered for undergraduate credit should include a final graded component or end of term evaluation that assesses the level of student achievement of one or more course objectives.
 All final graded components are to be administered or due at the time and place according to the final exam schedule and not during the last week of class.
 Reference the full policy here.

 Students are expected to attend all scheduled class meetings.
 It is the responsibility of students to plan their schedules to avoid excessive conflict with course requirements.
 However, there are legitimate and verifiable circumstances that lead to excused student absence from the classroom.
-These are subpoenas, jury duty, military duty, religious observances, illness, bereavement for immediate family, and NCAA varsity intercollegiate athletics.
+These are subpoenas, jury duty, military duty, religious observances, illness, bereavement, and NCAA varsity intercollegiate athletics.
 Find complete information here.

 Appropriate Student Use of Class Notes and Course Materials: